Overview

 Discuss your options with a breast cancer surgeon

-Your initial meeting with a breast cancer surgeon can help you understand your treatment options and what you can expect from surgery.
-Prepare for this meeting by creating a list of questions to ask, such as:
+Before surgery you will meet with a breast cancer surgeon.
+The surgeon explains your treatment options and what to expect from surgery.
+Prepare for this meeting by creating a list of questions to ask.

 • How much of my breast needs to be removed?